FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 ## Acknowledgments

-*Thanks to the owners of the original databases for granting the publication of the raw reports within this repository.
-This allows the fully reprocibility of the Jupiter notebook.
+_Thanks to the owners of the original databases for granting the publication of the raw reports within this repository.
+This allows the fully reprocibility of the Jupiter notebook_.